Swiss-Polar-Institute/data-management-guidance/content/in_the_field.md

 #### Initial setup and testing

-Retaining data and keeping careful notes ([metadata](#metadata)) about initial setup and tests in the field is essential in case any problems are noticed later on.
+Retaining data and keeping notes ([metadata](#metadata)) about initial setup and tests in the field is essential in case any problems are noticed later on.

-Firstly check that data files can be read.
-If files are saved in proprietary formats, then make sure the software that is required to read them is available.
+Firstly, check that data files can be read.
+If files are saved in proprietary formats, then make sure the software that is required to read them, is available.

 Check that data files contain data for the expected parameters in the correct units.
 Ensure the files are being saved in the [directory structure](#directory-structure) and with the [filenames](#file-and-directory-naming) that are expected.
-Now is the time to make any necessary changes, before "real" data collection begins.
+Now is the time to make any changes, before "real" data collection begins.
+Test doing a backup and recovering (opening and checking) the files.

 #### Periodic checking of data

-If it is possible to access the data whilst in the field, take advantage of being able to check that files are being saved correctly and that they can be read.
+If it is possible to access the data whilst in the field, check that files are being saved correctly and that they can be read.
 Consult the software documentation for how is best to do this, to avoid problems.
-Make a copy of the primary data files to avoid interfering with the file-writing process; check the copies rather than the files that are being written.
+Make a copy of the primary data files to avoid interfering with the file-writing process; check copies of files rather than the files that are being written.

-For data that is being recorded continuously, it would be good practice to check files at least once a day, or more often if time allows.
+For data that is being recorded continuously, it is good practice to check files at least once a day, or more often if time allows.
 Events such as bad weather may mean data need to be checked more regularly.

-If it is possible to visualise the data in some way, this is a very nice way to spot anomalies which may in turn help to spot an instrument problem which could be fixed and get the data collection back on track.
+If it is possible to visualise the data, this helps to spot anomalies which may in turn help to spot an instrument problem which could subsequently be fixed and get the data collection back on track.

-Do not change what is collected in a dataset part way through a field campaign unless a parameter has been forgotten.
+Do not change parameters that are recorded as part of a dataset, part way through a field campaign unless a parameter has been forgotten.
 This adds much unneeded complexity and confusion when trying to read the data files during the post-processing stages.
 In particular, do not change the format of fields or parameter names during data collection.
-Testing data collection before travelling and before starting data collection in the field should help to prevent this kind of problems.
+Testing data collection before starting data collection in the field should help to prevent this kind of problem.
 Any changes that are made should be clearly documented, including details of which files are affected.

 #### Backups

 [Backups](#data-backup) should be automated wherever possible.
-If this is not possible, make sure they are done on at least a daily basis and kept in more than one place.
+If this is not possible, make sure they are done on at least a daily basis and are stored in more than one place.
 At least two backups of the data should be kept, preferably more.

 Check the integrity of the backups on a regular basis: make sure the files that are backed up are the same as the originals and that they can be read correctly.